ritchieng/ritchieng.github.io/index.md

 **Philip Yeo Innovation Fellowship 2017, NUS**
 <br /> $20,000 Award with a 1 year mentorship by [Philip Yeo](https://en.wikipedia.org/wiki/Philip_Yeo), Chairman of Spring Singapore.

+**Valedictorian (Reserve) Class of 2018, NUS**
+<br /> I took an unchartered path in NUS , not the typical poster kid for my faculty so this is a surprise after a little birdie made this happen

 ## Online Profiles
 [Github](https://github.com/ritchieng)
 <br />[Linkedin](https://www.linkedin.com/in/ritchieng)